evgenyneu/Auk/README.md

 scrollView.auk.stopAutoScroll()
 ```

-Note that auto scrolling stops when the user starts scrolling.
+Note that auto scrolling stops when the user starts scrolling manually.

 #### Accessibility